Brad-Hammond/Happy-Hounds/README.md

     1. As a returning user, I want to check the images page to see if my dog has been featured.

-    - I know I am done when i view the gallery page and can see my dog.
+    - I know I am done when I view the gallery page and can see my dog.

     2. As a returning user, I want to check the check the updated useful videos.